An optional decomposition of $\mathscr{Y}^{g,\xi}-submartingales$ and applications to the hedging of American options in incomplete markets: The model

-\paragraph{Wealth process.} We consider an investor, endowed with an initial wealth equal to $x $, who can invest his wealth in the two assets of the market.
-At each time $t$, he chooses the amount $\varphi_t$ of wealth invested in the risky asset.
+\textbf{Portfolio dynamics.} We consider an investor, whose initial wealth at time $0$ is equal to $x $ and who can invest his wealth in the two assets of the market.
+The amount invested at each time $t$ in the risky asset is denoted by $\varphi_t$.